AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-10-24-Writing-updates.md

 *Next step*: Analyze PR data and work with collaborators on ITS2 data

-*Timeline*: Finish analysis by June 2025
+*Timeline*: Pending metadata provided by HP

 ## Collaborative manuscripts